marcwferreira/FEUP_PFL_PROJ/README.md

 - firstTermToString: Transforms the first term into a string (because it doesn't have "+" at the front)
 - poliToString: Transforms a polynomial into a string.
 (Uses the functions above)

 Many more auxiliary function was used for this project, however due to size it will not be included in the ReadMe.
-If you wish these can be viewd at the code itself.
+If you wish these can be viewed at the code itself.
 The code is commented and orfanized (at least tried).<br>
 The main function are a combination of these functions mentioned above:
 - normPoli utilizes: poliToString, sortTerms, removeZeroPoli, poliCreation, sumTermExpos, sumListTerms, removeZeroTerm. (and those functions rely on other functions like the auxiliary functions).
 - addPolis utilizes:normPoli, poliCreation, sumListTerms, poliToString.